zcoventry/Submission-Guide/docs/how-to-publish-in-the-uslci.md

 # How do I publish my data in the USLCI?

+###### If you are ready to begin the publication process, [please use our online appraisal form](appraisal-form.md).

-This page is part of the [USLCI Submission Guide].
-The purpose of this page is to help you, the Data Provider, understand the entire process for publishing your life cycle inventory (LCI) data in the U.S. Life Cycle Inventory Database (USLCI)][uslci-landing].
+This page is part of the [USLCI Submission Guide](README.md).
+The purpose of this page is to help you, the Data Provider, understand the process for publishing life cycle inventory (LCI) data in the U.S. Life Cycle Inventory Database (USLCI)][uslci-landing].
 If you are looking for information to help you decide if publishing your data in the USLCI fits your publication goals, please see *[Should I publish in the USLCI?](should-i-publish-in-the-uslci.md)*.
 You can also find a list of frequently asked questions [here](faq.md).

-###### If you are ready to begin the publication process, [please use our online appraisal form](appraisal-form.md).

 This page is divided into the following sections and subsections.
   1. [Overview of the `Digital Curation Process`]